 Camera movement also plays a vital role in determining how the film would turn out to be.
 Usually, in an action film, cinematographers follow the action through the camera to convey the fast movement while they may keep the camera still to show the intensity of the moment.

-Composition is what decides how a scene would look.
+The composition is what decides how a scene would look.
 Cinematographers have to determine where to place each element of a particular scene.
 They can decide whether to show or hide certain elements of the frame.
-Tightly framing a subject may bring out emotions or create mystery on what is happening around the subject.
-A scene can also be portrayed in such a way that subject in the film may not realize what's happening around, while the audience does.
+Tightly framing a subject may bring out emotions or create mystery about what is happening around the subject.
+A scene can also be portrayed in a way that the subject in the film may not realize what's happening around while the audience does.
 Such methods of compositions may determine how the audience will interpret the story.